 For centuries, the Persian garden, Pardis (پردیس), or pairidaēza has been imagined as the space of holiday in Iranian architecture, poetry, miniature, and carpet.
 The design superimposes multiple materializations of the garden through different layers—both material and ideological layers.
 Each layer responds differently to the question of “Where/when is a garden?”
 At one layer, the garden is a fruit or vegetable garden and in the other it is a space of aroma.
 At one layer it is a swimming pool and in the other it is a space for listening to the sound of the water stream.
 At one layer it is a communal space for socializing and events (e.g. the art workshops that the client organizes for children) and in the other it is a private space for silence.

-Holiday is a time when the speed of life is slowed down.
-In Igol House we explored architectural operations that activated slowness.
-For instance, the small windows on the northern side, frame various fragments of Sepidar trees and the slow movements of their trunks, branches, or leaves.
+Igol House explores architectural operations that activate slowness.
+The small windows on the northern side, frame various fragments of Sepidar trees and the slow movements of their trunks, branches, or leaves.
 The rooftop is one of the places where slowness is celebrated.
-It is a white surface, floating in its surrounding, providing a panoramic view over the enchanting landscape and celebrating the vertiginous of the body on the height.
+It is a white surface, floating in its surrounding, activating the vertiginous of the body on the height.
 This sense of joyful vertigo is an experience that the inhabitants of this house, being hikers, are familiar with.